This post was updated on December 3, 2021

 For an ecosystem that covers 70 percent of the planet, oceans get no respect.

-All they’ve done is feed us, provide most of the oxygen we breathe, and protect us from ourselves: Were it not for the oceans, climate change would have already made Earth uninhabitable.
+They feed us, provide most of the oxygen we breathe and protect us from the worst effects of global warming.
+Were it not for the oceans, climate change would have already made Earth uninhabitable.

-The oceans have gamely absorbed more than 90 percent of the warming created by humans since the 1970s, a 2016 report found.
+The oceans have absorbed more than 90 percent of the global warming created by humans since the 1970s.
 Had that heat gone into the atmosphere, global average temperatures would have jumped by almost 56 degrees Celsius (100 degrees Fahrenheit).

-But as vast as the seas are, there is a limit to how much they can absorb, and they are beginning to show it.
-Today, on World Oceans Day, Human Nature examines some of the ways that climate change affects life in the oceans — and what that means for humanity.
+But as vast as the seas are, there is a limit to how much heat they can absorb — and they are beginning to reach it.
+Conservation News examines some of the ways that climate change affects life in the oceans — and what that means for humanity.

-Persistently rising temperatures are having a cavalcade of effects on marine life.
+Persistently rising temperatures are having cascading effects on marine life.
 Consider:

-- Warmer waters cause coral bleaching, which in turn impacts coral reef ecosystems that are home to most of the ocean’s biodiversity — and provide crucial sources of food for people.
+- Warmer waters cause coral bleaching, which in turn impacts coral reef ecosystems that are home to a dizzying array of marine biodiversity — and provide crucial sources of food for people.

 - Change in water temperatures can directly affect the development and growth of most fish and cephalopods (such as octopus and squid).